 - Do 89 uninterrupted squats (don’t ask me to do it again though!).

 While I only lost a couple of pounds (wasn’t trying to lose weight anyway), I built muscle mass and lost 1.5 inches from my waistline!

-My back pain started to diminish and now, over a year later, I can confidently say it’s finally under control.
+My back pain started to diminish and gradually got under control as a result of strength training.
 That’s the part I’m most excited about.

 My favorite program is called FB30 – 8 Week Fat Loss For Busy People.
+(Now there are three of them!)
 With this plan you can plan on working out for around thirty minutes a day or less, five days a week.
+Sometimes I skip one and do just four—shhh don’t tell them!
 This can sound like a lot if you’re not in the habit of setting that time aside, but consider that even the US government recommends 2.5 hours a week of “moderate-intensity” physical activity (source).

 I usually get my workouts in during the morning.
 I try to finish before the kids wake up, but on the days when I start late, they will come downstairs and watch me—or even try to imitate it themselves.
 They’re my mini trainers :).